nonebula/efficient-team-profile-generator/README.md

 ## Tests

-The tests can be ran through typing 'npm test' into the command-line.
+Run tests by typing 'npm test' into the command-line.

 ## Credits